SmitSuthar8834/Communication_logger/CreatioLoggerPkg/HOW_TO_RUN.md

 - Run your business process or use the web service from a script to log and view communication events.

 ---

+**Summary:**
+- You must host the CommunicationLoggerApi separately (IIS, cloud, etc.).
+- The Creatio package only registers the web service for plug-and-play use in Creatio.

 For more details, see the README in this package or your main project.